ScottishCovidResponse/Covid19_EERAModel/README.md

 The project uses [TCLAP](http://tclap.sourceforge.net/) for parsing of command line arguments.
 It is downloaded and built automatically as part of the project build process.
 It is not required to be installed on the host system.

+The project makes use of a [CMake-based version-tracking tool](https://github.com/andrew-hardin/cmake-git-version-tracking) for encoding Git repository information in the project binary files.
+It was developed by Andrew Hardin (https://github.com/andrew-hardin), and is licensed uder an MIT license.

 ## Build
 The build follows the normal CMake procedure.
 To do an out-of-source build, from the root project